Excel Sheet Name

 |Metafield: google.custom_label_2||Google Shopping / Custom Label 2||custom label 2|

 |Metafield: google.custom_label_3||Google Shopping / Custom Label 3||custom label 3|

 |Metafield: google.custom_label_4||Google Shopping / Custom Label 4||custom label 4|

 |Metafield: google.custom_product||Google Shopping / Custom Product||custom product|

 |Metafield: google.google_product_type||Google Shopping / Google Product Category||google product category

 more info here

 - To import several images and variants to Product, just repeat the row with the same ID, Handle or Title (whichever comes first).

-- To repeat rows, you can just copy whole row as it is, and you don’t have to delete contents of Product base rows – that makes copying easier.
+- To repeat rows, you can copy the whole row as it is, and you don’t have to delete contents of Product base rows – that makes copying easier.